Fire and Ice: A Decadent Dining Experience in Providenciales

 Fire and Ice is the premier restaurant at the trendy boutique hotel, Blue Haven Resort, on the island of Providenciales, Turks and Caicos.
-It offer breakfast to hotel guests and at night Fire and Ice turns into a romantic and gorgeous dinner locale.
-White sheer curtains separate tables, candlelights glow, tiny twinkle lights decorate the ceiling, and together they create a magical setting.
+It offers breakfast to hotel guests and at night Fire and Ice turns into a romantic and gorgeous dinner locale.
+White sheer curtains separate the tables while twinkle lights decorated the ceiling; together they create a magical setting.

 The tabletop barbecue comes with unlimited waffle fries, which may have been double battered since they were so yummy and crispy, yet billowy.
-A side of seasonal vegetables is also included and on this night it was ribbon cut zucchini and yellow squash.
-Two sauces come on the side and both were extremely flavorful though I never caught the names of them.
+A serving of seasonal vegetables is also included.
+On this night, it was ribbon cut zucchini and yellow squash.
+Two sauces come alongside the meat and both were extremely flavorful though I never caught the names of them.
 Caution: even though the barbecue grill is odorless, it still smokes.
 I recommend sitting away from the wind before you begin.

 For dessert, Eddie selected the Mango and Coconut Panna Cotta, which was plated aside a meringue topped with fresh mango.
 He and I both agreed that we loved the silky consistency of the dish.
-I chose the Creme Brûlée, which was delivered to my table on fire.
-This was my first time seeing a dessert not just flambéed at the table, so it was certainly a shock.
-After blowing out the fire, I was unable to eat it because the Bambarra rum flavor was still so overpowering.
-I think that perhaps the person responsible for adding the liquor added way too much, however I did enjoy the tiny cookie that decorated the plate.
-I could have eaten a whole plate of those scrumptious cookies!
+I chose the Creme Brûlée, which came to the table ignited.
+It was my first time seeing a dessert not flambéed at the table-side.

-Another noteworthy offering at Fire and Ice is cataplana, a copper pot of seafood items served as a three course meal family style.
+Another unique offering at Fire and Ice is cataplana, a copper pot of seafood items served as a three-course meal family style.

 Please check out our other Turks and Caicos posts: